wendahere/JAWS/Sean.md

 ## Reflection for electronics homework
 It was honestly quite hard and I took quite long to get a working power circuit as I did not want to remove the batteries while charging.

-My lecturer gave us a TP4056 charging module and two 3.7V 18650 lithium ion batteries to start with our project. **My goal was to create an internal charging station inside the track vehicle for two batteries to power the whole circuit**.
+My lecturer gave us a TP4056 charging module and two 3.7V 18650 lithium ion batteries to start with our project. **My goal was to create an internal charging station inside the track vehicle for two batteries to power the whole circuit wi**.

 Firstly, I researched about the module to understand about how to use it to power the track vehicle.
 I tried to see the [datasheet](http://www.haoyuelectronics.com/Attachment/TP4056-modules/TP4056.pdf) and youtube videos about it and I realised a couple of things: